-The drive belt height must be checked every time a new belt is installed.
+The drive belt height must be checked every time a new belt is installed and as part of the pre-ride inspection.

 To adjust the drive belt height, proceed as follows:

 - 1. Remove the tether cord cap from engine cut-off switch. - Open LH side panel, refer to SIDE PANELS in CONTROLS, INSTRU-MENTS AND EQUIPMENT subsection. - 3.
 Remove belt guard, refer to DRIVE BELT GUARD REMOVAL. - 4.
 Loosen the clamping bolt.